Nepiki/Guides/Harvest-Moon-64-(Nintendo-64).md

 _Get the Party Picture._
 **-=Missable=-**

 This achievement is probably the easiest to miss and one of the most involved.
-It is given to you at the end of game where you have your farm evaluated by your father.
+It is given to you at the end of the game where you have your farm evaluated by your father.
 If you went for pretty much everything in the achievement list in one playthrough, then you will probably already get this or at least be close.
-You pretty much need to be friends with everyone and do everything to get this picture, fill your fields (with grass), get most of the Power nuts, etc. The exact list of stuff you need for this are as follows:
+You pretty much need to be friends with everyone and do everything to get this picture, fill your fields (with grass), get most of the Power nuts, etc. The exact list of stuff you need for this is as follows:

-1. Eat 6 (of the 10) red power nuts.
+1. Eat 6 (of the 9) red power nuts.
 The blue power nut does not count toward this total!
 2. Must have 250 happiness.
 3. Your dog’s affection must be 200 or higher.
 4. Must be married and have a child.